Finding any given 2-factor in sparse pseudorandom graphs efficiently: Concluding remarks

 \section{Concluding remarks}

 In this paper we answered the question of Nenadov~\cite{Nen18} by providing a deterministic polynomial time algorithm, which finds any given $2$-factor in a $(p,\eps p^2n/\log n)$-bijumbled graph on $n$ vertices of minimum degree $\delta pn$ (for any fixed $\delta>0$), with $p>0$ and some absolute parameter $\eps=\eps(\delta)>0$.
 This is optimal up to the $O(\log n)$-factor.
 It also follows from the proof that the strongest condition hinges on the fact that a triangle might be present in a $2$-factor (see Theorem~\ref{thm:Nenadov}).
-Indeed, it follows from the proof of Theorem~\ref{thm:const_cycles} that for a $2$-factor of girth at least $4$, a weaker condition suffices.
+Indeed, it follows from the proof of Theorem~\ref{thm:main} that the condition $\lambda\le \eps p^2n$ would suffice for a $2$-factor of girth at least $4$ and a solution to Conjecture \ref{conj:KSS} would imply that this condition would guarantee the existence of any $2$-factor.
 The celebrated construction, due to Alon~\cite{Alon94}, of triangle-free pseudorandom graphs has been extended by Alon and Kahale~\cite{AK98} to graphs without odd cycles of length $2\ell+1$.
 They constructed $\left(n,\Theta(n^{2/(2\ell+1)}),\Theta(n^{1/(2\ell+1)})\right)$-graphs of odd girth at least $2\ell+3$.
 It is proved in~\cite[Proposition~4.12]{KS06} that an $(n,d,\lambda)$-graph with $\lambda^{2\ell-1}\ll d^{2\ell}/n$ contains a copy of $C_{2\ell+1}$.
 Since $\lambda=\Omega(\sqrt{d})$ for, say $d\le n/2$, we have the lower bound on $d=\Omega(n^{2/(2\ell+1)})$.
 As for even cycles, a theorem of Bondy and Simonovits~\cite{BS74}, which doesn't require any bound on $\lambda$, states that $d\gg n^{1/\ell}$ already implies the existence of $C_{2\ell}$.
 It is thus a natural avenue to further investigate the (almost) optimal conditions of when a $(p,\lambda)$-bijumbled graph contains a given $2$-factor of girth at least $\ell$.
 When $\ell=n$, the best condition for $(n,d,\lambda)$-graphs is provided by the result of Krivelevich and Sudakov~\cite{KriSudHam} which gives $\lambda\le d(\log\log n)^2/ (1000\log n \log\log\log n)$, while another conjecture of these authors~\cite{KriSudHam} states that $\lambda\le cd$ should already be sufficient for some absolute $c>0$.
 This conjecture would follow from the famous toughness conjecture of Chv{\'a}tal~\cite{Ch73}, as shown by Alon~\cite{Al95}.